 Accepting credit card payments can be more expensive than other forms of payment, especially if you have a new or small business.
 The challenge is that customers love using a credit card to pay.
 It’s easy, convenient and, since the pandemic, considered a touch-free option customers prefer.
 Fundera reports that 80% of consumers prefer card payments over cash.
 So how does a small business handle that cost?

 Consider a surcharge.
-Yes, you are passing the credit card acceptance fee on to your customer, but with only cents on the dollar, they don’t feel a huge hit on a single transaction.
+Yes, you are passing the majority of the credit card acceptance fee to your customer, but with only cents on the dollar, they don’t feel a huge hit on a single transaction.
 As a business owner, however, those cents add up over hundreds or thousands of transactions a day.
 Debit, ACH payments, eCheck and cash payments cannot subject to surcharges so make sure your customers know that.
 If the surcharge information is properly disclosed clearly and accurately, it can be successful and save money for the business.

 Businesses which offer their customers an alternative way to pay aside from in person payment may also collect a convenience fee for each transaction, to help cover the additional costs associated with the alternative payment method, whether online, through the mail or over the telephone.